• Skip to primary navigation

 Recipe

-Refreshing gin mojito with mint and cucumber slices, a delicious twist on a classic mojito, perfect for warm spring and summer evenings.
+This refreshing gin and mint cocktail with cucumber slices is a delicious twist on a classic mojito, perfect for warm spring and summer evenings.

 4.67 from 3 votes